 - Get some work done: I like editing on the beach.
-It’s particularly useful those awful first drafts.
-The view helps distract from the fact that my self-esteem has plummeted to the centre of the earth.
+It’s particularly useful for those awful first drafts.
+The view helps distract me from the fact that my self-esteem has plummeted to the center of the earth.

-- Free your feet: Even in the winter, the rocks and sand of the beach will warm up in the sunshine.
+- Free your feet: Even in the winter, the rocks and sand of the beach will warm in the sunshine.
 It’s the perfect chance to free your feet.
-They get tired of being cooped up all winter, and the weak winter’s sun will feel refreshing.
+They get tired of being cooped up all winter, and the weak winter sun will feel refreshing.

 - Enjoy the view: The view is such an obvious reason to head to the beach that it barely needs mentioning.
 Even in the winter, the view will stretch right to the horizon.